I’m A Single Mom Of Grown Kids, & The Last Thing I Want To Do Is Start Dating

 Advertisement

-I’m a single mom of four adult sons.
+I’m a single mother of four adult sons.
 Years ago, every decision I had to make — every thought I had, practically — was about my children.
 And even though I’m nearly 50, and my kids have grown up and moved out, my mind hasn’t caught up.
 I’m still thinking about who has a permission slip to sign, who needs clean socks, who was too quiet at dinner last night, who needs money for football that I do not and never will have.
-Back then, I didn’t want to be her — that single mom, always pressed for time and energy and money.
-But now that the “mom” half of the equation feels like it’s in the past tense, I’m realizing that I don’t know how to be anything but her.
+Back then, I didn’t want to be her — that single mother, always pressed for time and energy and money.
+But now that the “mother” half of the equation feels like it’s in the past tense, I’m realising that I don’t know how to be anything but her.

 Each one of my boys is a good bake, a walking resume to what a great job I did, how well I helped them turn out.
 When they were little, I dreamed, sometimes more than I’d like to admit, of them growing up, packing up, and leaving.
 When they were difficult or dismissive or just too damn expensive, I thought of the future — the one I’m currently living — and I celebrated inside my quiet self.
 I imagined a Wednesday exactly like this one, imagined what it would be like to have my limbs free of them, an entire bed to myself, surfaces clear of little fingerprints; imagined being able to get into a car and go somewhere, that simply, without arranging childcare or finding jackets or buckling anyone in.